 It’s 18 years later, and Sporty Spice has ditched her rotation of track pants, now gravitating toward Balenciaga, Saint Laurent, Alexander Wang, and Balmain.
 As for other designers she’s into these days, she couldn’t leave off a very important someone.
 “Mrs. Beckham, of course,” she said with a nod.
 “She’s been so good to me.
 I’ve worn her dresses for awards, and I really love how her line has evolved; it’s really casual yet chic, with beautiful, luxe robes and jumpers.
 Gorgeous.”
 Mel C and her fellow Spice Girls are very supportive of each other, despite anything you’ve read in the papers (like, say, Chisholm's thoughts on not joining the partial Spice Girls tour, a.k.a. the debut of GEM).

 Yet it’s Sporty Spice’s tracksuit-packed aesthetic that best survived the zenith of Spice Girls fandom, and feels most relevant to this ongoing athleisure moment.
 Mel C’s just happy everyone finally came around to her way of thinking.
 “Hey, babe, it’s all the rage.
-People have realized that being comfortable is really good; I love it,” she said.
+People have realised that being comfortable is really good; I love it,” she said.
 “These things always kind of come ‘round; the ‘90s is really cool right now, which is so retro.”

 But where, exactly, did that Sporty Spice attitude originate?
 “I dressed that way because I come from the Northwest of England, and when I was a kid, that’s what we all wore.
 When we went to the park and hung out with our friends, we were all in tracksuits,” she explained.
 “When I moved to London, I was at performing arts college training to be a dancer, so, of course, I was still in my tracksuit.
 When the Spice Girls happened, I was going along to rehearsals, still in my tracksuit.”